FAQs

 Technology

-Once you have integrated the Toposens 3D Collision Avoidance System into your mobile robot and configured it, the TPU will output zone violation signals (depending on which zone is violated), to either slow down (due to violation of warning zone) or completely stop (due to violation of stopping zone) your mobile robot before a collision happens.
+Once you have integrated the Toposens ECHO ONE 3D Collision Avoidance System into your mobile robot and configured it, the TPU will output zone violation signals (depending on which zone is violated), to either slow down (due to violation of warning zone) or completely stop (due to violation of stopping zone) your mobile robot before a collision happens.

 Because our technology works with sound waves, the point cloud is sparser than the one obtained from a LiDAR.
 You can see typical ECHO ONE® sensor point clouds in this video.